Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 Therefore, we have created a MetaDriver and Driver class to implement dio controls.

 The driver will call the connector functions.
 The functions of the connector are related to the protocol used.
-In our case, we will use the Modbus functions from the Pymodbus library.
+In our case, we will use the Modbus functions from the Pymodbus library. -->

+The platform has functions that will be run when you will launch the panduza client script.

 The Panduza platform is available in the following repository.